ronakpatil1/ronakpatil1/README.md

 - 👋 Hi, I’m @ronakpatil1
-- 👀 I’m interested in dsa, and software development(web dev, android dev).
+- 👀 I’m interested in dsa, and software development(web dev).
 - 🌱 I’m currently learning data structures and algorithm.
 - 📫 How to reach me www.linkedin.com/in/ronak-patil-982148220